This page assists in answering some of the basic questions about certifying in Idaho.

 13. Where can I get the certification application form? (to top)

-The application forms for either certificate can be obtained on the web sites or by contacting the Certification office.
+The application forms for either certificate can be obtained on this website, or by contacting the Profesional-Technical Education certification office.

 14. Do I need to be finger printed? (to top)

-Yes, if you will be teaching high school students (or younger) you must be finger printed and have a background check.
+Yes, if you will be teaching high school students (or younger) you must be finger printed and undergo a background check.

 No, if your students are adults.
-For more informaiton, visit the Fingerprinting/Criminal History Check site.
+For more information, visit the Fingerprinting/Criminal History Check section on the State Department of Education website.

 15. What does it cost to get certified? (to top)